 - Size: 0.9 oz

 - Price: $4.94 ($5.49/oz)

-One of the very few treats that has more than one ingredient that is actually good, Vital Essentials takes everything that makes their cat food so amazing (one of our few 5 out of 5 star picks), and turned it into a treat.
+One of the very few treats that has more than one actually good ingredient, Vital Essentials takes everything that makes their cat food so amazing (one of our few 5 out of 5-star picks) and turned it into a treat.